praveenpX/aws-aspnetcore-cognito-authentication-mvc-webapp/aspnetcore-cognito-authentication-mvc-webapp/README.md

     },
     "SignoutUrl": {
       "Type": "String",
-      "Description": "Enter your callback URLS that you will include in your sign in and sign out requests" }
+      "Description": "Enter your sign out URLS that you will include in your sign in and sign out requests" }
   },
   "Resources": {